nvasquezt/com.nova.mas-be/README.md

-# com.nova.mas-be
+# Backend of management of ambulance's system

-Backend of management of ambulances system
+this is the backend of the project to manage all the requirements for management of an ambulance fleet